Micco, Florida

 Micco is a census-designated place (CDP) in Brevard County, Florida.
 The population was 9,574 at the 2020 United States census, up from 9,052 at the 2010 United States census.
 It is part of the Palm Bay–Melbourne–Titusville, Florida Metropolitan Statistical Area.

 History

 Frank Smith was the first settler in 1877.
 In 1880, a post office was established under the name Chipco, however it was discontinued after only a year.
 It was re-established under the name Micco in 1884.
 In 1993, the post office was merged with the Sebastian post office.
 They are in two separate buildings next to one another, but one is merely a counterpart of the other.

 Geography

-Micco is mapped at (27.877504, −80.514578).

 According to the United States Census Bureau, the CDP has a total area of 25.6 km2, of which 19.7 km2 is land and 5.8 km2, or 22.78%, is water.

 Micco shares its zip code with Sebastian.